-"We want to say to a young girl, we will support and encourage you with mentorship.
-We will teach and guide you to acquire technical skills.
-We will build the village around you and stand behind you by tutoring, as you explore your potential and find your best self.”
-So that the future generation is empowered with skills and confidence, they need to successfully navigate and actively participate in this increasingly digitally-driven market.
+"We want to say to a young girl, ‘We will support and encourage you with mentorship.
+We will teach and guide you in acquiring technical skills.
+We will build a village around you and stand behind you through tutoring as you explore your potential and create your best self,’ so that the future generation is empowered with the skills and confidence they need to successfully navigate and actively participate in our increasingly digitally-driven world.”

-At the core of uCodeGirl is access to skills and opportunity, to reach out and touch a young girl.
-"We not only teach technical skills, but also create communities of like-minded peers, globally.
-We say come as you are, we will provide you with visible and accessible female mentors so YOU can create solutions to real-world problems and engineer YOUR world."
+At the core of uCodeGirl is access to skills and opportunity.
+At uCodeGirl, we not only teach technical skills, but we also create vast communities of like-minded peers.
+We invite young girls to come as they are and provide them with visible and accessible female mentors, enabling them to create solutions to real-world problems and engineer their world.
 Her call to action?
 "Join us to inspire and empower many more young women."

-Betty Gronneberg is a Founder and Chief Executive Officer of uCodeGirl, a social enterprise designed to inspire, engage and equip young women in the community with leadership traits, computational thinking skills and an entrepreneurial mindset. uCodeGirl is known for working with young women to forge pathways to careers in technology - making sure women are not under-represented in 21st century jobs and tech-executive positions.
+Betty Gronneberg founded and is Chief Executive Officer of uCodeGirl and is most passionate about working with young women to forge pathways to careers in technology - making sure women are not under-represented in 21st century jobs and tech-executive positions.

 Our Youth Advisory Council, uLeadGirl, is created to cultivate the youth in leadership roles, public speaking and team work through collaboration.
 The members of uLeadGirl champion the importance of participating in technology & innovation as future workforce; be an important voice in evaluating and providing feedback of uCodeGirl program implementations.
 The young women are selected to contribute to the mission of uCodeGirl, while acting as ambassadors and thought leaders in their communities for special events.
 They coordinate and participate in workshops, speak at events and represent uCodeGirl.